 Another plus is – for the meantime at least – if your interest payments and expenses on your investment property are greater than the income you receive from tenants, you claim that loss as a rental property tax deduction each year.

-When your outgoings on your rental property are more than your income, your property is negatively geared for tax purposes.
+When your outgoings on your rental property amount to more than your income, your property is negatively geared for tax purposes.

 Rental property tax deductions – a few things to remember